Meet the Coaches!

 Christi Boggs

 I am a teacher.
 It is what I aspire to, what I love, and all I have ever wanted to be.
 Although teaching is a small piece of my job description it guides and informs all I do.
 Whether I am teaching a course, training Nordic ski athletes or working with faculty I see myself first and foremost as a teacher.
 My teaching style is cooperative and exploratory with moments of chaos and moments of structure.
 I am but a stepping stone in the path of each person's journey.
 I hope to provide intellectual, emotional, and physical sustenance that allows each individual to find her/his own way; the key to a door; the ride across the river; the sword with which to slay the dragon.
 My hope is that those with whom I share a journey go on to wondrous and successful adventures and return to teach me what they have learned.
 I am a coach.
 I started coaching immediately after completing my undergraduate degree in Biology.
 I coached High School Cross Country Running, Cross Country Skiing and Track for several years as I trained Biathlon.
-For the past twenty-four years, I have been the volunteer co-coach of the Men's and Women's Nordic Ski Team and in 2017 worked to create SNOW.
-In that time, the UW Nordic Team has skied to thirteen United States Collegiate Championship team titles, twenty-two individual titles and boasts 173 Academic All-Americans.
-In 2011, 2013, 2015 & 2017 and 2019, the team represented the USA at the World University Games in Turkey, Italy, Slovakia, Kazakhstan and Russia.
+For the past twenty-eight years, I have been the volunteer co-coach of the Men's and Women's Nordic Ski Team and in 2017 worked to create SNOW.
+In that time, the UW Nordic Team has skied to fourteen United States Collegiate Championship team titles, thirty-two individual titles and boasts 213 Academic All-Americans.
+In 2011, 2013, 2015 & 2017, 2019, and 2025 I was the Team Leader for Team USA at the World University Games in Turkey, Italy, Slovakia, Kazakhstan, Russia, and Italy.
 For the Slovakia and Kazakhstan games, I co-designed and co-taught an integrated curriculum course called ‘Environmental Assessment of an International Event’ and in 2019, ‘Earth as Body, Body as Planet’.
-Fall 2019 I have had the fantastic opportunity to co-teach a course that meshes two of my passions, teaching and coaching, into ‘The Art and Science of Nordic Ski Racing’.
-I have also had the opportunity to broaden my coaching as we invited 10 student athletes from Shanghai University of Sport who joined us for a year to learn how to ski race and coach.
-As a coach I was honored in 2019 as the recipient of the United States Ski & Snowboard Association Coach of the Year and in 2010 I was inducted to the Lake County Sports Hall of Fame Coaching is a labor of love!
-I am a Social & Environmental Justice Warrior.
-To me this means honoring all ways of knowing and being.
+Beginning in 2019 I joined Rachel in the fantastic opportunity to co-teach a course that meshes two of my passions, teaching and coaching, into ‘The Art and Science of Nordic Ski Racing’.
+This course originally designed for only the UW Nordic Team has now broaden into 'Endurance Mountain Sports' and is open to all students at UW.
+In 2019 I had the incredible opportunity to broaden my coaching as we invited student athletes from Shanghai University of Sport.
+These student athletes join us to learn how to ski race and coach and we learn an incredible amount from them as well.
+We have completed four iterations of this program in 2019, 2022, 2023, 2025.
+I believe in honoring all ways of knowing and being.
 I work to create an environment which is safe and supportive and within which the magnificent variety of human experience and difference is celebrated.
-This includes ways of being and knowing that are connected to spirituality, the earth, the environment, nature… everything in an interconnected web of beauty.
-Social Justice includes challenging and breaking down systemic and personal barriers to individuals and groups so that everyone has the ability to realize their own dreams.
+This includes ways of being and knowing that are connected to spirituality, the earth, the environment, nature - everything in an interconnected web of beauty.
+Every day I work to provide everyone the opportunity to realize their own dreams.
+In 2010 I was inducted to the Lake County Sports Hall of Fame for my athletics as well as my coaching and in 2019 I was the recipient of the United States Ski & Snowboard Association Coach of the Year Coaching is a labor of love!
 I am an Educational Developer and instructor.
-I am an instructor in the School of Culture, Gender and Social Justice and Kinesiology and Health.
-I am also the Associate Director of Digital Teaching and Learning at the University of Wyoming Ellbogen Center for teaching and Learning.
+I am an instructor in American Studies and Kinesiology and Health.
+I am also the Associate Director of Digital Teaching and Learning at the University of Wyoming Ellbogen Center for teaching and Learning where I supervise 10 incredible humans.
 As an Educational Developer I teach and work with faculty in the area of technology as an inclusive pedagogy.
-I have taught numerous workshops on diverse instructional topics as well as inclusive pedagogy.
+I have taught numerous workshops on diverse instructional topics as well as student centered learning.
 I especially enjoy working with faculty, helping them create and master tools and techniques to assist them in actively and inclusively engaging their students for deeper learning.
 I am passionate about what I do and inspired every day by the students, athletes, faculty, and staff with whom I work. |